 - Reflect before you post an emotional response and reread what you have written to be sure it is professional.
-Communicate as if your comments are printed in a newspaper. - Communicate effectively. - Do not use all caps or multiple punctuation marks (!!!, ???, etc.). - Be sure to define or explain acronyms, jargon or uncommon terms so everyone can understand and participate in the discussion.

-- Sign your name.
+Communicate as if your comments are printed in a newspaper. - Communicate effectively. - Do not use all caps or multiple punctuation marks (!!!, ???, etc.). - Be sure to define or explain acronyms, jargon or uncommon terms so everyone can understand and participate in the discussion. - Sign your name.
 Take responsibility for your comments in order to build a strong classroom community. - Foster community.
 Share your ideas and contribute to ongoing discussions.
-Make comments that add to, not detract from, a positive learning environment for the course. - Be constructive.
+Make comments that add to, not detract from, a positive learning environment for the course.

+- Be constructive.
 Challenge ideas and the course content, but do so in positive ways.
 It's fine to disagree, but when done politely you stimulate and encourage helpful discussion, and you maintain positive relationships with fellow students. - Keep the conversation on topic.
 Online dialogue is like conversation.
 If there is a particular dialogue going on, please add to it, but if you have something new to say, start a new thread.

 Extra credit: If you choose to reply to more than one classmate, you can earn extra credit.
 For each additional reply post, you can earn 1 extra credit point for a max of 3 points per thread.
-Introduction Discussion - If you answer and respond to at least 2 classmates, you can earn up to 5 points of EC in this discussion.

-Reaction Papers (4 x 25 points each; 100 points total):
+Reaction Papers (3 x 25 points each; 75 points total):

-For each unit, I will provide an article that I want you to read and respond to.
+For each unit (except for the final unit), I will provide an article that I want you to read and respond to.
 Each article will correspond to something we are learning about in that unit.
 Your goal with this paper is to react to what the paper is saying (i.e., what stood out to you about their results, what is something you wish they had done differently, etc.).
 You will find a reaction paper rubric/guideline sheet listed in Blackboard for more information.
 All articles will be found in Blackboard.
 Please also view the writing policy that is expected for this course.